adaugila/Test1/README.md

 <Header>
  <h1> Welcome</h1>
-Thank you for visiting Digital Yoga Studies International Repository
+Thank you for visiting Digital Yoga Studies Repository!
- <p>This is our test repo that includes a mock version for trial and error purposes</p>
- In this repo, you will find sequences, textual and technology resources for Yoga Instructors
+ <p>In this repo, you will find sequences, images of poses both real and drawing, class plans, maps literature and technology resources for Yoga Instructors